Repairing water damaged cabinets.

 Water is the biggest enemy of wood cabinetry.
 But there is some good news- repairing water damaged cabinets is possible!

-Hi David Cook, coming at you once more with a problem almost everyone has with the wood cabinets in their home: water damage.
+Hi David Cook from D’franco Painting & Wallpaper, coming at you once more with a problem almost everyone has with the wood cabinets in their home: water damage.
 Water damage does not mean a water pipe broke.
 Most of the time water damage to cabinets happens over a long period of time.
 This problem is also not just limited to painted cabinets but to stained cabinets as well.
 We will learn how to avoid that as well as show you our latest water damage repair.

 How does water damage happen to cabinets?

 More times than not, the water damaged cabinets take place over years of exposure to water.
 This happens in a variety of ways:

 - slow leaking pipes

 - leaving a wet rag on a wood cabinet

 - allowing food to dry on cabinets

 - the use of harsh chemicals to clean cabinets